Are you trained in the latest software features? Why is training so important to your company.Learn more

 It has been a challenging year to say the least.
 Covid-19 has made us question the way we work and adapt.
 For most of us, the only way to continue operations was to send everyone home at the start of the pandemic with the equipment available to them in the office, which most likely consisted of laptops (and a monitor if you were lucky!).

-But what happened to those that just recently purchased new desktop CAD workstations prior to the pandemic, or those that needed that extra processing and graphics rendering power in order to work?
+But what happened to those that just recently purchased new desktop CAD workstations prior to the pandemic, or those that needed extra processing and graphics rendering power in order to work?
 For these people, it wasn't as simple as picking up your laptop and going home.
 Some had to lug their big workstations home to continue working, or even purchase new mobile CAD workstations that could handle their demanding workloads, whilst their desktop workstations sat in the office collecting dust.
 This still might even be the case today for most companies.

 Don’t get me wrong, mobile CAD workstations are great.
 With the constant advances in technology, they can house more processing and graphics rendering power than ever.
 However, there is still a limit on what can fit in a laptop chassis compared to desktop workstations, so are you really getting the most out of your CAD software with a laptop?